-Needed to control metabolic rate and for foetal development.
+Needed to control a ewe's metabolic rate and for foetal development.
 Supplements may be needed when feeding kale, rape or other brassicas.
-Excess iodine in late pregnancy inhibits the lamb's ability to absorb antibodies from colostrum.
+Excess iodine in late pregnancy inhibits a lamb's ability to gain immunity from colostrum.
 Deficiency can result in stillborn lambs.